Walpurga, Faust, Satan vie for souls on German mountain

 BROCKEN MOUNTAIN Germany Pity Saint Walpurga, the English nun from Devon.
 A night of 'devil worship' atop a German mountain is not how she would have wanted to be remembered.

-When canonizing Walpurga on May 1, 870 for converting pagan Germans, Pope Adrian II hoped to Christianise a much-loved heathen spring festival.
+When canonizing Walpurga on May 1, 870 for converting pagan Germans, Pope Adrian II hoped to Christianize a much-loved heathen spring festival.
 The plan failed, but Walpurga's name stuck.

 Today 'Walpurgisnacht', or May Eve (the night of April 30-May 1), is an occasion for revelry and excess in much of northern Europe, but no more so than in Germany's Harz mountains, a remote region of dark pine forests, eerie rock formations and blustery peaks.